jihunhan12/jihunhan12.github.io/_pages/contact.md

 Please contact Prof. Jihun Han at [jihun.han@kaist.ac.kr](mailto:jihun.han@kaist.ac.kr) using one of the following email subject line:

-- `Prospective Student Inquiry - [Your Name] - [Program/Position of Interest]`
+- `Prospective Student Application - [Your Name] - [Program/Position of Interest]`
-- `예비 학생 문의 - [이름] - [관심 프로그램/포지션]`
+- `예비 학생 지원 - [이름] - [관심 프로그램/포지션]`

+Either way, looking through the the [research areas](/research/) and recent [Publications](/publications/) first will make the conversation more productive.

 ---
-### General Inquiries
+### Collaborations and Other Inquiries

-For general questions about CUVIC Lab's research, collaborations, seminars, or other lab-related matters, please contact Prof. Jihun Han at [jihun.han@kaist.ac.kr](mailto:jihun.han@kaist.ac.kr) using one of the following email subject line:
+For research collaborations, seminars and talk invitations, or any other lab-related matters, please contact Prof. Jihun Han at [jihun.han@kaist.ac.kr](mailto:jihun.han@kaist.ac.kr) using one of the following email subject line:

 - `General Inquiry - [Topic]`
 - `일반 문의 - [문의 주제]`

+Students/researchers interested in joining the CUVIC lab should use one of the two routes above.